Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The concept of the message in SRT comes from UDT {{GHG04b}}.
 In this mode, a single sending instruction passes exactly one piece of data that has boundaries (a message).
-This message may span across multiple UDP packets and multiple SRT data packets.
+This message may span multiple UDP packets and multiple SRT data packets.
 The only size limitation is that it shall fit as a whole in the buffers of the sender and the receiver.
 Although internally all operations (e.g., ACK, NAK) on data packets are performed independently, an application must send and receive the whole message.
 Until the message